knhc1234/TriDTI/README.md

 - `protein_link.zip` → `protein_link.txt`
 - `protein_sequence.zip` → `protein_sequence.fa`

+#### **Original Data Acquisition**
+The raw datasets used in this project were retrieved from **[STRING DB v10.5](https://version-10-5.string-db.org/cgi/download.pl?sessionId=pDsfEaLjmG7g)**.
+Specifically, the following files were used:
+- **protein_link.txt**: Extracted from `protein.links.v10.5.txt.gz`.
+- **protein_sequence.fa**: Extracted from `protein.sequences.v10.5.fa.gz`.

+#### **Data Filtering Process**
+The original `protein_link.txt` from STRING DB includes bidirectional entries for every interaction (e.g., listing both A→B and B→A), which significantly increases the raw file size.

+- **Storage Optimization:** To optimize storage and loading speed, we use **`filtered_protein_links.csv`**, which contains only one entry per unique interaction, effectively halving the file size without losing information.
+- **Bidirectional Graph Construction:** During the initial graph generation process in **`utils/data.py`**, the code is designed to consider both directions to reconstruct the full protein interaction network.
+Therefore, using the filtered file does not affect the model's performance or the integrity of the graph structure.

 ### 2. Run Preprocessing (`preprocessing.py`)

 Run `preprocessing.py` to perform **initial data preparation** and **static feature generation**.